 - Invest in an official Ricoh Imaging Lens Adapter GA-1 and combine it with a decent 49mm filter.
 This is 100% the most effective dust prevention method on the Ricoh GR iii cameras.
 The obvious caveat is you’ll need a slightly larger pocket, but it’s a small price to pay and well worth the trade off.
 If you want a cheaper option, the Haoge LAR-GR Lens Adapter is just as good and about half the price.
 It’s not quite as polished as the official Ricoh GR iii lens adapter, but it’s still good.

-- If you really can’t cope with extra bulk on your Ricoh GR iii then at the very least invest in a lens cover cap.
+- If you really can’t cope with extra bulk on your Ricoh GR iii then at the very least invest in a lens cover cap (also by Haoge).
 It doesn’t need to be anything fancy, but you’ll need to get in the habit of taking it on and off.
 If you’re ageing and a little scatty like me you may find those perfect street photo moments are wasted if you forget to take the cap off.

 - If neither 1 nor 2 suit you, then at the very least keep your pockets free of dust.